kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/apple-silicon/docs/02-compute-resources.md

     Do this for `node01` and `node02` as well

+If you encountered issues starting the VMs, you can try NAT mode.
+Note that in NAT mode you will not be able to connect to your NodePort services using your browser.

+1. Run
+    ```
+    ./delete-virtual-machines.sh
+    ```
+1. Edit `deploy-virtual-machines.sh` and change `BUILD_MODE = "BRIDGE"` to `BUILD_MODE = "NAT"` at line 15.

 # Deleting the Virtual Machines

 When you have finished with your cluster and want to reclaim the resources, perform the following steps